department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/facilities-collaboration/post-mortem-dec-2020.md

 **Problem** Feature flag wasn’t used (need to know where field is used)

 ### Product familiarity
 **Problem** Facilities team doesn’t have full grasp on the code.
-Even shared templates have different content types and used differently.
+Even shared templates have different content types and can be used differently.
 These differences impact development and testing efforts.
   - Examples
     - Registration links only exist in Outreach Hub
     - Toggle for viewing past events-> VAMC has past events view; Outreach Hub doesn't
  - **Action item** Facilities team needs code ownership so we can audit and clean it up - complicated by “shared” templates
       - Owner: Facilities

-**Problem** No one from PW was involved although it wasa shared template
+**Problem** No one from PW was involved although it was a shared template
-- **Action item** The plan to review ipacted pages at the beginning of the epic should close this loop.
+- **Action item** The plan to review impacted pages at the beginning of the epic should close this loop.
     - Owner: Shared (Facilities/CMS)

 **Problem** No easy way to identify all the places a field is used (and what might be impacted) across shared templates